Find Trade Colleges

 Best Idaho Schools for Affordable Quality for an Associate in Mechanic & Repair Technologies

-Our analysis found College of Western Idaho to be the best value school for mechanic & repair technologies students who want to pursue a associate degree in Idaho.
+Our 2023 rankings named College of Western Idaho the best value school in Idaho for mechanic & repair technologies students working on their associate degree.
 CWI is a medium-sized public school located in the rural area of Nampa.

-The average tuition and fees for an in-state undergraduate at CWI are $4,336 a year.
+In-state tuition fees for undergraduate students at CWI are $4,336 per year.

 CWI also took the #4 spot in our Best Mechanic & Repair Technologies Associate Degree Trade Schools in Idaho rankings.